2 min read

 During the autumn, pests such as leatherjackets and grubs (and the predators that hunt them) can cause devastating amounts of damage to your lawn.
 Worm casts can also be a real nuisance in wet weather.

-As autumn’s cooler days arrive, one of the best things you can do for your lawn is treat weeds.
+As autumn’s cooler days arrive, one of the best things you can do for your lawn is treated weeds.
 Tackling weeds early can ensure your lawn stays looking lush and free from perennial invaders such as dandelion and clover.

 No matter how well you take care of your lawn, moss will invariably start to creep in during the autumn.
 Not only does moss prevent grass from growing it can also be incredibly hard to get rid of!